The most complete destination for conventions, events, and more.

 Sports & Outdoor Recreation

-Greater Nevada Field — Located just east of downtown Reno and only a short drive from the Grand Sierra Resort the Greater Nevada Field is home to the Reno Aces, Reno’s minor league baseball team, and Reno 1868 FC, which made its USL Championship debut in 2017.
+Greater Nevada Field — Located just east of downtown Reno and only a short drive from the Grand Sierra Resort the Greater Nevada Field is home to the Reno Aces, Reno’s minor league baseball team.

 Nevada Wolf Pack — The Wolf Pack are the University of Nevada Reno (UNR)’s football and basketball teams.
 Around these parts, every game season, you can hear the locals howling their support as they “back the pack.”